codingquark/codingquark.github.io/_posts/2015-12-21-multiple-email-accounts-in-gnus.markdown

 date:   2015-12-21 16:27:37 +0530
 categories: emacs
 ---
-<a href="http://codingquark.com/setting-up-gnus-in-emacs/" target="_blank">Last time</a> we talked about a really easy way to setup GNUS (yea, like, really really easy) for email access.
+[Last time][1] we talked about a really easy way to setup GNUS (yea, like, really really easy) for email access.
 It's time to get more out of it!

 This time, we will enable multiple email accounts for receiving and sending email from GNUS.
 And it works, <em>for sure</em>.